 All that said, we visited in May and had quite a few very windy and rainy days.
 The weather is becoming less predictable everywhere.

-Besides all the information at the links above about each location, many of our site visitors have asked questions and shared stories.
+Besides all the information at the links above about each location, many of our community have asked questions and shared stories.
 Learn more about those below.

 Still looking for more info?
 The two links below may come in handy:

 Note: Our suggestions are based on knowledge of the area.
 We hope you find them helpful.
 You can help us if you use the link(s) below.
 We may make a small commission, at no extra cost to you.

 When you are ready to make your travel plans, check out TripAdvisor’s Visiting the Florida Keys page.

 Really the Keys are stunning in many ways.
 Beautiful views, gorgeous waters, and interesting Victorian architecture in Key West.

 The area also has its own unique “keasy” style.
 Most of the Keys outside of Key West are very relaxed, and laid back.
 So don’t expect snappy service, and super clean and neat businesses.

 Maybe the most fascinating thing of note about the Keys is how they are all connected with one long road, with miles and miles of bridges connecting these little flat pieces of land.
 The history of the building of these bridges is pretty interesting, and you can see in many places the old original bridges right next to the modern new ones.